Images Depict Mature Plants

 Alocasia Frydek Elephant Ear Plants for Sale Online

 Alocasia Frydek, also known as Alocasia Green Velvet, is a unique tropical plant with deeply veined dark green leaves.
 Favored by growers for their arrow-shaped leaves and velvety-green foliage, this alocasia plant is growing in popularity with houseplant enthusiasts across the country.
-They tend to thrive in warm, humid environments with bright, filtered sun and moist, organically rich soils.
+They thrive in warm, humid environments with bright, filtered sun and moist, organically rich soils.

-Of all the clean air plants studied by NASA, alocasias were one of the few that removed all of the tested toxins from the air, including benzene, toluene, xylene, trichloroethylene, ammonia, and formaldehyde.
+Of all the clean air plants studied by NASA, alocasias were among the few that removed all of the tested toxins from the air, including benzene, toluene, xylene, trichloroethylene, ammonia, and formaldehyde.
 If you plant your alocasia outdoors in a tropical garden in the summertime, dig it up before the first frost and allow it to overwinter in a pot indoors.

 |Mature Height:||24 to 36 Inches|